 - And I wanted to meet new clients who see my value-add just from reading my blog.

 Results came quickly from buyers who were relocating to northern Virginia from California, Texas, North Carolina, and London.

 And unintended results came from local homebuyers who wanted my help, and local owners planning to sell their homes to move into larger homes.

 Money Magazine called to ask me about Vienna, resulting in the Town of Vienna ranking #3 in Best Place to Live issue.

 Verisign called to discuss how I used my website for personal branding, and then asked if I was interested in being in a commercial.

 I have written articles on this site for six years and covered a ton of topics.
-Go ahead and search the site (go to the Start Here box below) and read through the blog.
+Go ahead and search the site and read the blog (see Local Stories at the top).
 It is broken down for seller or buyers, but there are many tips like buying tear-downs, mortgage financing, offers and negotiations, painting and staging.

 New and Custom Homes

 Navigating the teardown and new home experience is complex.
 And it isn’t just topics like setbacks and lot coverage, but the finished quality, workmanship, and value.
 I talk with builders about upcoming projects so often my clients are first to know.
 I have helped clients buy new homes from the “better builders” in Vienna, McLean, Oakton, Falls Church, Arlington, Fairfax and Loudoun Counties.